kavon/stack-rfc/README.md

 It is also possible to have a value that is returned via the stack, though we are not pursuing this yet.

 Earlier Prototype
 -----------------

-We previously developed a prototype of an [earlier proposal](http://lists.llvm.org/pipermail/llvm-dev/2017-April/112144.html), that works in many, but not all, cases for the Glasgow Haskell Compiler.
+We previously developed a prototype of an [earlier proposal](http://lists.llvm.org/pipermail/llvm-dev/2017-April/112144.html), that works in many, but not all, cases for the Glasgow Haskell Compiler (GHC).
 In the prototype, `gc.frame.save` and `gc.frame.load` are directly written as `store` and `load` instructions.
 It also lacks `gc.frame.layout`, and instead the raw stack pointer is passed in a call.
 Thus, this proposal is a much improved version that adds:

 1. Tigher cooperation with the code generator to ensure that any spills generated during the lowering to assembly, or IR optimizations, are dealt with via the spill area specified in the `gc.frame.layout`.

-2. Usage of the `ret` instruction so that these intrinsics are better understood by IR optimizations.
+2. Usage of the `ret` IR instruction so that these intrinsics are better understood by optimizations and users.

 3. Usage of `gc.frame.save` and `gc.frame.load` instead of `store` and `load` to simplify data-flow analysis, as is the case for Statepoints.